[.]

 I’m a novelist, historian, editor, and translator.

-I'm also the author, with Jed Z. Buchwald, of The Riddle of the Rosetta, a new history of the decipherment of Egyptian hieroglyhphs, published in September 2020 by Princeton University Press.
+I'm also the author, with Jed Z. Buchwald, of The Riddle of the Rosetta, a new history of the decipherment of Egyptian hieroglyphs, published 2020 by Princeton University Press.
 We also wrote The Zodiac of Paris (Princeton UP, 2010), about the fortunes of an ancient Egyptian temple ceiling that was brought to Paris in 1821 and became the focus of a fierce debate about science and religion.

 My short fiction and essays have appeared in many national and regional publications including the Boston Globe, Liber, Conjunctions, The LA Review of Books, Dame, Fence, The Saint Ann's Review, Singapore Unbound, and The Manifest-Station.
 Lately I’ve been experimenting with very short fiction, as in this piece at Gone Lawn; and fiction that draws directly from primary historical sources, as in this piece at Litro.
 My translation of two prose poems by the French writer Anna de Noailles was nominated for a Pushcart Prize.
 My translation of “A Roman Morning,” also by de Noailles, appeared in the Winter 2024 issue of Exacting Clam, where I also brought out an essay about her life and work.

 I’m the editor of reviews at Necessary Fiction, where we focus on wonderful new books, particularly in translation, that are flying below the radar of the mainstream press; and senior editor for translation at The Adroit Journal.
 I also work as the managing editor of the Victorian Web, the internet’s oldest and largest website devoted to Victoriana.
-I also offer my two cents as a reader in fiction for The Rumpus.

 For many years, I taught college writing at Boston University and before that, at Columbia University in NYC.
 I sometimes teach workshops in flash fiction for adults at LitArtsRI.

 I'm an experienced editor of fiction and nonfiction.
 For some years I paid the bills editing research reports for financial services firms as well as nonprofit organizations devoted to human rights, reproductive justice, and progressive electoral politics.
 I still do this kind of work occasionally.
-If you are interested in hiring me, drop me a line via the form.
+If you are interested in hiring me, drop me a line via this form.
 My rates are reasonable.

 I hold an MFA in fiction from Columbia University, a PhD in the history of science from MIT, and a BA from Brown University in Providence, RI, where I live with my family.